Skip to product information

 Title

 Paperback.
-Book 14 in the bestselling The Kitchen Witch paranormal cozy mystery series.
+Book 14 in the bestselling The Kitchen Witch paranormal cozy mystery series - with vampires.

 Marina is back in town to demand the yearly Halloween spell from Amelia.